Familial Mediterranean Fever · What Is It, Causes, Treatment, and More

 Abdominal pain

 Episodes of abdominal pain are very common in FMF and typically resolve spontaneously in two to three days.
-Individuals may initially be able to localize the pain, which later may become more generalized.
-Due to peritonitis, abdominal distension, guarding, rebound tenderness, and decreased bowel sounds can be observed during a physical examination.
+While the pain might be initially localized, it typically becomes more generalized over time.
+Peritonitis, an inflammation of the serous membrane lining the abdominal cavity called the peritoneum, can also occur, presenting with abdominal distension, guarding, rebound tenderness, and decreased bowel sounds on physical examination.

 Chest pain

-Chest pain, which is typically unilateral, can develop as a result of the inflammation of the pleura and may worsen when breathing deeply or coughing (i.e., pleuritic chest pain).
-Along with pleuritic pain, pericarditis can occasionally be present as retrosternal chest pain.
-Ethnic groups from Italy, Japan, and Armenia are more likely to experience pleuritis during FMF episodes due to shared genetic variations of the MEFV gene among individuals of these respective origins.
-Pleural and pericardial friction rubs can be audible during auscultation
+Chest pain, typically unilateral, can result from inflammation of the pleura, which is the thin serous membrane lining the chest wall and lungs.
+Pleuritic chest pain is characterized by worsening pain when deep breathing or coughing.
+Ethnic groups from Italy, Japan, and Armenia are more likely to experience pleuritis during FMF episodes due to shared genetic variations of the MEFV gene.
+Along with pleuritic pain, retrosternal chest pain may occur as a consequence of pericarditis, which is inflammation of the pericardium, the double-walled sac encasing the heart.
+On physical examination, pleural and pericardial friction rubs can be audible during auscultation.

 Joint pain